What is asbestos?

 How can you protect yourself from asbestos?

 If you know or suspect there is asbestos in your home or workplace, leave the material alone if possible.
-Asbestos-containing materials are safe as long as they are in good condition and not disturbed.
+Exposure to asbestos-containing materials is minimal as long as they are in good condition and not disturbed.
 Fibers are unlikely to become airborne unless materials are cut, ripped or sanded.
 If you need to remodel, remove or clean up asbestos, be sure to hire trained professionals.1

 If a material is damaged and you suspect it may contain asbestos, limit access to the area.
 Do not try to take samples yourself to see if it is asbestos.
 That sampling can do more damage than leaving the material alone.
 Consult a trained professional.
 Sealing or covering the exposed material often can be a better option than removal.1